 Expired Profile Connection

-The Solution: We provide a "Refresh Connection and Reschedule" button in the software that will re-authorize Clearview Social for your account, generate a new access token, and reschedule any shares affected by that error.
+The Solution: We provide a "Refresh" button in the software that will re-authorize Clearview Social for your account, generate a new access token, and reschedule any shares affected by that error.
 We also provide 3-days advanced notice of an expired connection via email, so you can refresh the connection in advance.

 Invalid Profile Connection